davidechicco/mesothelioma-diagnosis-predictions/README.md

 Run the random forest R code:<br>
 `Rscript randomForest.r` <br><br>

+##Contacts
+This sofware was developed by [Davide Chicco](http://www.DavideChicco.it) at [the Princess Margaret Cancer Centre](http://www.uhn.ca/PrincessMargaret/Research/) (Toronto, Ontario, Canada).

-( For questions or help, please write to davide.chicco(AT)davidechicco.it )
+For questions or help, please write to davide.chicco(AT)davidechicco.it